-This can also be a letter from your Bank or Investment Company stating you have sufficient liquid funds to complete the purchase.
-If you will be getting a loan, determine how much house you can afford.
+This can also be a letter from your Bank or Investment Company stating you have enough liquid funds to complete the purchase.
+If you will be getting a loan, decide how much house you can afford.
 How much money is needed for your down payment?
 Decide what your monthly house payment will be.
 Decide what monthly mortgage payment is comfortable for you each month.

 If you are buying a property with a son or daughter going to college who will occupy the investment property, there are special loan programs.
 These programs allow the student to be on the loan so they can build their credit during college.
-You will want to provide your lender any and all documentation requested in a timely manner.
+You will want to give your lender any and all documentation requested on time.
 Lenders today need copies of your tax returns, pay stubs, bank statement, and other pertinent documents.

-There is another source of funds to purchase the investment property which often is overlooked.
-A self-directed IRA will allow you to use money in your IRA to purchase an investment property with funds in an IRA.
+There is another source of funds to buy the investment property which often is overlooked.
+A self-directed IRA will allow you to use money in your IRA to buy an investment property with funds in an IRA.